DataSup-Engineer/SQL-Data-Warehouse/README.md

 this layer is the second layer in the data architecture, makes changes to the data

 Gold Layer:
-this layyer is the third layer in the data architecture
+this layyer is the third layer in the data architecture, extracts insights from the data